|Nutrition Facts (per serving)|

 This rich, delicious recipe for maitake mushroom soup is layered with complex flavors.
 An optional splash of cognac gives a wonderfully flavorful nod to French cooking.
 Maitake and shiitake mushrooms are known for their medicinal value.
 It is believed that they strengthen the heart, improve immunity, and assist the body’s detoxification process.
 They are also purported to possess anti-cancer properties.
 One thing I can promise you: regardless of its medicinal value, this soup is superb.

-- 4 cups vegetable stock, water or chicken stock
+4 cups vegetable stock, chicken stock, or water

 Drain the shiitake mushrooms and reserve the liquid.
 Chop all the mushrooms.
 Heat oil over medium flame in a soup pot.

 Add mushrooms to pot along with shallot, leek, onion, celery, carrot, and potato.
 Increase heat to medium-high, and cook vegetables, stirring often, until they begin to soften, about ten minutes.

 Add reserved soaking liquid from mushrooms, stock, tamari, cognac, and bay leaf.
 Bring to a boil, reduce heat, and simmer 30 minutes.

 Add thyme and rosemary, and puree with a hand-held stick blender until smooth.